-The question that arises, then, is why the construction industry is not doing this if it already possesses the necessary tools.
-BIM is the process of designing, constructing and operating the building virtually and information lies at its core.
+The question that arises is why these processes are lacking when the construction industry already possesses the necessary tools.
+BIM is the process of designing, constructing and operating the building virtually, and information lies at its core.
 It’s an existing method of creating digital data records that can be maintained and accessed rapidly and with ease, and yet many are failing to take it on board.

-A major concern I’ve met is the financial investment required – will it cost more to embrace this new way of working?
+A major concern for developers and providers is the financial investment required – Will it cost more to embrace this new way of working?
 Are the touted benefits actually manifest once the building is completed?
 And does the cost of change outweigh its benefits?

 In fact, the opposite could be said.
 The use of BIM through design and construction stages results in improved quality, coordination, less material wastage, quicker build times and a better understanding of the building, all of which ultimately result in cost and time savings.
 Post-construction management of the building sees better space management, greater awareness of building information, a higher level of responsiveness to building maintenance requirements (with the use of automated maintenance scheduling), and a better understanding of the materials or products required for maintenance, again leading to cost and time savings.
 In this way, the initial investment in BIM services reaps financial benefits in the long run.